Open-Smartwatch/open-smartwatch.github.io/docs/index.md

 <img src="assets/logo.png" width="320px"/>

 The Open-SmartWatch is an open source project created by [@pauls_3d_things](https://www.instagram.com/pauls_3d_things/)/[p3dt.net](https://p3dt.net).
-It consists of hardware modules, 3D printable cases and a custom operating system to build smartwatches.
+It consists of hardware modules, 3D printable cases and a custom operating system to build smartwatches with the goal that they can be assembled, repaired, and modified by everyone.

 There are currently two versions, a [GPS edition](/2_gps-edition/) (pre-released, work in progress) and a [Light edition](/1_light-edition/) (released), which share the following hardware: